-Claim for an appliance you use for business, e.g. a washing machine used as part of a laundry service
+Claim for an appliance you use for business, such as a washing machine used as part of a laundry service.

-Most appliance insurance policies include replacement appliance cover for if your item cannot be repaired.
-This could save you money if your appliance is not under the manufacturer's guarantee.
+Most appliance insurance policies include replacement cover if your item can’t be repaired.
+This could save you money if your appliance isn’t under the manufacturer's guarantee.

 When you buy your appliance, you’re likely to be offered the chance to take out an extended warranty on that item at the time of purchase.
 You’ll usually get a one-year manufacturer’s warranty as standard, but you can pay extra to extend that beyond the initial 12 months.